awsdocs/amazon-athena-user-guide/doc_source/connectors-docdb.md

 ## Performance<a name="connectors-docdb-performance"></a>

-The Athena Amazon DocumentDB connector attempts to push down predicates as part of its queries, but it does not currently support parallel scans\.
+The Athena Amazon DocumentDB connector does not currently support parallel scans but attempts to push down predicates as part of its DocumentDB queries, and predicates against indexes on your DocumentDB collection result in significantly less data scanned\.

+The Lambda function performs projection pushdown to decrease the data scanned by the query\.
+However, selecting a subset of columns sometimes results in a longer query execution runtime\. `LIMIT` clauses reduce the amount of data scanned, but if you do not provide a predicate, you should expect `SELECT` queries with a `LIMIT` clause to scan at least 16 MB of data\.

 ## See also<a name="connectors-docdb-see-also"></a>